EddylianOrigin/EddylianOrigin/README.md

-- 🌱 I’m currently learning Software & Hardware Engineering with AI.
+- 🌱 I'm interested in software and hardware engineering and artificial intelligence.